betaflight/betaflight.com/docs/release/Betaflight-3.0-Release-Notes.md

 ### New CLI commands

 Note that most are better to set using the new BetaFlight Config GUI.
-If a CLI command is not listed here then it is most likely not changed so look in the Wiki 'CLI command' page.
+If a CLI command is not listed here then it is most likely not changed so look in the 'CLI command' page.
 If in error, missing, etc then post a note about what is wrong in Boris' thread.
 Be sure you type 'help' in the CLI to see all commands.